-Cobb Pregnancy Services is a medical clinic offering free pregnancy tests, free limited ultrasounds, abortion information and numerous free classes to the men and women in Cobb County and the surrounding area.
-Conveniently located just off the square in Marietta, we are on the Cobb County Transit bus line, at 47 Gramling Street, Marietta 30008.
+Cobb Pregnancy Services is a medical clinic offering free pregnancy tests, free limited ultrasounds, free STD/STI testing, abortion information and numerous free classes to the men and women in Cobb County and the surrounding area.
+We have two locations to serve you.
+Our Marietta clinic is conveniently located just off the square, and we are on the Cobb County Transit bus line, at 47 Gramling Street, Marietta 30008.

-We offer a number of free services at Cobb Pregnancy Services including free pregnancy testing and limited ultrasounds.
+We offer a number of free services at Cobb Pregnancy Services including free pregnancy testing, free STD (also known as STI) testing, and limited ultrasounds.
 Appointments are preferred but walk-ins are taken whenever possible.

 Are you ready to make an appointment?
 Free pregnancy testing is done on the hour before noon and on the half hour after 12:00.
 A pregnancy test and medical questionnaire must be done before scheduling an ultrasound.
+Free STD testing is done by appointment.
 We require a valid ID to receive services.
 Call 770-590-9361 to make an appointment.

 The medical staff at Cobb Pregnancy Services are prepared to listen to all your questions and concerns about your health and pregnancy.
 Please take advantage of the many free services we have to offer.
 Even if you just need to talk, we are always available and eager to listen.

 Symptoms of pregnancy may vary as all women are not alike nor are pregnancies all alike.
 The most significant symptom is a missed menstrual cycle.